Rift131/EventTrackerProject/README.md

     "notes" : "Test adding event, all fields included."
 }

-* Example code to use for PUT route can utilize any variation of the code above.
-The example route in the table is set to 2 but may be changed to 3 through 6 or any events added with the POST route.
+* Example code to use for PUT URI can utilize any variation of the code above.
+The example URI in the table is set to 2 but may be changed to 3 through 6 or any events added with the POST route.
 Please do not modify EducationEvent 1 due to all JUnit tests being written for its original data.

 ## Lessons Learned